 The Cherokee Foothills Scenic Byway is one of the best road trips in South Carolina, especially during the fall!
 This 130-mile scenic road is the best way to see South Carolina in the fall and is a perfect way to combine many of the destinations in this guide and see some of the best views in the state!

 This journey takes you past the best fall foliage in South Carolina, starting in either Clemson or Walhalla and ending in Gaffney.
 Along the way, you will pass many beautiful state parks and fascinating historic sites.
-The journey can range anywhere from a short weekend trip to an epic week-long road trip depending on where you decide to stop along the way!
+The journey can range anywhere from a short weekend trip to an epic week-long road trip to visit South Carolina in the fall, depending on where you decide to stop along the way!

 Lake Jocassee, Table Rock State Park, and Caesars Head State Park are just some of the notable stops along the way!
 Campbells Covered Bridge is a very popular detour and the perfect place to snap some fall photos with its bright red exterior surrounded by vibrant fall foliage.
 It is one of the cutest covered bridges in the south!
 Be sure to make a small detour to see the aptly named Pumpkintown, boasting a cute general store that is one of the most unique stops during fall in South Carolina!